 - Yizkor (memorial) books that document the history of Jewish communities destroyed in the Holocaust;

 - Publications from the early post-war period about the Holocaust, including early personal narratives.

-Rare Books & Special Collections was developed essentially through donations from VHEC members and Holocaust survivors and their families.
+Rare Books & Special Collections was developed through donations from members and Holocaust survivors and their families.
 Researchers are welcome to consult items in these collections by appointment

-The Library’s multilingual collection includes Holocaust-related books for adults in languages other than English, and for children and young adults in languages other than English and French.
+The library’s multilingual collection includes Holocaust-related books for adults in languages other than English, and for children and young adults in languages other than English and French.
 The collection primarily includes books in German, French, Polish, Yiddish and Hebrew.
 Other languages are present, but not widely represented.
-The Library does not actively collect items for the multilingual collection.
-Most of the books in the multilingual collection were donated by VHEC members and by Holocaust survivors and their families prior to 2006.
+The library does not actively collect items for the multilingual collection.
+Most of the books in the multilingual collection were donated by members and by Holocaust survivors and their families prior to 2006.

 for further details about contributing materials to the collection.